westplainsdev/quotes-on-demand-python/README.md

 This application was created with a couple goals in mind.

-1. Create a working Vue application wihout using a build system or module loader such as the Vue CLI or Webpack yet still keep the templates and javascript together.
+1. Create a working Vue application without using a build system or module loader such as the Vue CLI or Webpack yet still keep the templates and javascript together.

 2. Incorporate as much as the standard Create, Read, Update and Delete functionality as possible